 As part of developing and creating a healthy community there are a few important things we expect each part of our church family to do.
 Creating a healthy community involves communication.
 This helps us work together.
 In a practical sense it means communicating about plans for Natvity events and communicating about things that go wrong or that could cause issues in the future.

-We have three main ways to communicate these things:
+We have four main ways to communicate these things:

 Nativity Event form

 This is used to share your plan for any event that is associated with Nativity church.
 If you are wondering whether your event needs one or not you can contact email@example.com and ask.
 Filling in the form should help you think about and communicate the practical things you can do to ensure safety at the event, and help your team order it so that it runs well.

 This form is a way of communicating about an injury, loss or significant event at Nativity church.
 Use this form to communicate what happened to who, when and what has been done about it.
 It also helps communicate about anything that may need to be done to follow up and avoid any repeats in future.
 It could be for any significant incident you need to communicate about: e.g. a sprained ankle from playing a game in the hall, or having the fire brigade turn up due to burnt toast at a breakfast event.